AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/hsm-credentials.md

 ## Reset all HSM Connections {#reset-all-hsm-connections}

-Reset the open connections to an HSM device after any disruption to the network session between the forms server and the HSM device.
+Reset the open connections to an HSM device after any disruption to the network session between the Forms Server and the HSM device.
 For example, disruptions can happen due to a network outage or the HSM device being taken offline for a software update.
 After a disruption, the existing connections are stale and any signing requests against those connections fail.
 Using the Reset All HSM Connections option clears the old connections.

 1. In administration console, click Settings &gt;Trust Store Management &gt; HSM Credentials.
 1. Click Reset All HSM Connections.